 Mistake #2: Focusing on quantity and not quality

 If you are chasing quantity over quality when it comes to your email newsletter list, then you are wasting your time.

-A large list isn’t a necessarily a good thing.
-That large list is difficult to manage and probably represents a large amount of people who were only slightly interested in signing up.
+A large list isn’t necessarily a good thing.
+That large list is difficult to manage and probably represents a large number of people who were only slightly interested in signing up.

-One email marketer I know shaved off almost 90 percent of his list after cleaning it up… but doubled his conversions!
+One email marketer I know shaved off almost 90 percent of his list after cleaning it up…but doubled his conversions!
 How does a smaller list improve conversion?
 It’s all about engagement.
-It’s interesting but when it comes to ISPs, they look at engagement when deciding to put your emails through.
+It’s interesting, but when it comes to ISPs, they look at engagement when deciding whether to put your emails through.
 ISPs can see your metrics, so if you have a large list that’s pretty much dead, then they’ll suspect it’s a spam list.

 Here’s how to keep your list active, no matter the size:

-- Offer frequency options – If you send out a daily email or even multiple times a day like Writer’s Digest, I’d recommend offering a summary email at the end of the week and then allow some people to sign up for that.
+- Offer frequency options – If you send out emails daily or even multiple times a day like Writer’s Digest does, I’d recommend offering a sign up for a summary email at the end of the week.

 Mistake #3: Not setting expectations on content, frequency and design

 One of the first emails that you should send out is a short introductory email.
 This email should set expectations about what kind of content you are going to send your subscribers and how often.
 Of course, your subscribers should know this information before they subscribe.

 Here are a few guidelines when it comes to setting expectations: